ericsonga/APCSAReview/_sources/OOBasics/TrioScore3.rst

 .. fillintheblank:: qtrio3_total

-    .. blank:: trio3_total
-        :correct: ^2$
-        :feedback1: ('.*','Add 1 point for each yes response')

    What should the total score be for this student response (out of 9 points)?
 Enter it as a number (like 3).

+   -    :^2$: Correct.
+This solution only got 2 points
+        :.*: Add 1 point for each yes response